sjbegg/FdaDataAnalysis/README.md

 ## Output

+Two excel files contain the list of reaction pairs and country pairs that have a Pearson correlation coefficient greater than 0.8.

 The folder 'Visualisations' contains the following output:

 * CountriesThatAreTopTenReporters.png: A plot showing the frequency with which a given country appears as one of the 'top 10' reporting countries for that event.
 Only 25 countries create this set.